Oven Baked St. Louis BBQ Ribs

 Ingredients List Barbecue sauce (or you can buy some).
 In a pot add:

 - 1 1/2 Tbsp sharp or dijon mustard

 - 1/4 cup soy sauce

 - 1/2 tsp cayenne pepper (you can add more if you like it hotter)

-For the sauce: Use a store bought bbq sauce or combine all the BBQ sauce ingredients above in a pot, bring to a boil, reduce heat to simmer, and cook uncovered ~ 30 minutes or until sauce is reduced & thickened (it will continue to thicken as it cools).
+- For the sauce: Use a store bought bbq sauce (My favorite, hands down, is Sweet Baby Ray’s Original) or combine all the BBQ sauce ingredients above in a pot, bring to a boil, reduce heat to simmer, and cook uncovered ~ 30 minutes or until sauce is reduced & thickened (it will continue to thicken as it cools).
 Stir occasionally so it doesn’t burn.

-For the ribs: Pull any fat off the ribs that easily comes off with your fingers (if you can’t pull it off then it supposed to be there!).
+- For the ribs: Pull any fat off the ribs that easily comes off with your fingers (if you can’t pull it off then it supposed to be there!).
 Peel off any tough membrane that is on the bony side of the ribs if it’s not done already.
-Lightly sprinkle ribs with garlic salt and onion powder.
+Lightly sprinkle ribs with garlic salt, onion powder, and black pepper.

 - Line a baking sheet with aluminum foil and place ribs (bone side up; meat side down) on a baking rack over the sheet (so the ribs aren’t sitting in grease).
 Cover with aluminum foil and bake ~ 3 1/2 -4 hours or until ribs are very tender.

 - Take ribs out.
 Flip and slather with barbecue sauce.
 Bake uncovered an additional 20-30 minutes or until BBQ sauce is boiling and brown.
 Turn on broiler if needed, but watch carefully that it doesn’t burn.